mbar0075/mbar0075/README.md

 </table>

 ## 🚀 About Me

 Hello!
-I’m **Matthias Bartolo**.
-I’m a graduate with a **B.Sc.
-IT (Hons)** in **Artificial Intelligence** and **Computer Science**, and I later completed an **M.Sc. in ICT by Research** at the University of Malta.
-I specialise in **Computer Vision**, which enables machines to “see.”
-I have also worked across various areas of AI, including **Machine Learning**, **Deep Learning**, and **Reinforcement Learning**, while exploring fields like **Natural Language Processing**, **Robotics**, **Speech Technology**, **AI for Games**, and **Intelligent Interfaces**.
-I continue to challenge myself by staying up to date with new AI technologies and constantly improving my tools and skills for future projects.

-While I’m passionate about technology, my true goal is to use AI in ways that are truthful, rooted in justice, and inspired by the call to be *men and women for others*—especially in serving those who are less fortunate.
-Above all, I strive to use the gifts I have been given to praise **God** through my work, seeking to contribute to meaningful change and to help make the world a better place than I found it.
+I’m **Matthias Bartolo**, an AI researcher and developer with a background in **Artificial Intelligence, Computer Science, and Computer Vision**.

+Most of my work is focused on **Computer Vision, Machine Learning, and Deep Learning**, although I’ve also worked across areas such as Reinforcement Learning, Natural Language Processing, Robotics, Speech Technology, and Intelligent Interfaces.
+I enjoy learning about new areas of AI and seeing how they can be applied to real problems.

+I’ve worked on a range of **applied research projects**, from using AI for **environmental monitoring and sustainability**, to **cultural heritage preservation, maritime research, and sports**.
+I particularly enjoy projects where technology can be used to solve a problem outside of technology itself.

+I believe technology has a lot of potential to help people, and that it should be used to **help others and give people opportunities**, especially those who need them most.
+I’m interested in using the skills I have to build things that are useful and, in some small way, make things better for others.

+My faith is also an important part of how I approach my work.
+I try to use the opportunities and abilities I’ve been given well, and ultimately to use them in service of others and to **praise God through my work**.

-When I’m not immersed in AI projects, you’ll likely find me:
+When I’m not working on AI, you’ll probably find me:

-- 🙏 **Volunteering at local religious events.**
+* 🙏 Volunteering at local religious events
-- 🌳 **Taking walks in nature and appreciating the simple beauty around me.**
+* 🌳 Taking walks in nature
-- 🎥 **Watching classic movies and series, especially from the '60s to the '90s.**
+* 🎥 Watching classic films and series, particularly from the '60s to the '90s
-- **🎬 Watching faith-based series like The Chosen and House of David that bring Scripture to life.**
+* 🎬 Watching faith-based series such as *The Chosen* and *House of David*
-- 🎶 **Enjoying a wide range of music—from worship and soundtracks to rock, country, classical, and beyond.**
+* 🎶 Listening to everything from worship and soundtracks to rock, country, and classical music
-- 📖 **Studying the Word of God and drawing inspiration for the day ahead.**
+* 📖 Studying Scripture

 ## 📫 How to Reach Me
 <p align='center'>